takenet/blip-docs/source/includes/en/extensions/threads.md

 }
 ```

-Returns a link to show a past conversation between the bot and one of its contacts.
+Returns a link to show a past conversation between the bot and one of its existing contacts.

 The `ACCESS_KEY` parameter is mandatory for this extension to work.

-Also, remember to pass the thread identifier without the instance; refer to the [Addressing section](#addressing)
-for more information about instances.
+Also, remember to remove the instance from the thread identifier (if any) when requesting for a transcription; please refer to the [Addressing section](#addressing) for more information about instances.

-*NOTE*: When the user requests a transcript from an email channel, you must escape the thread's identity,
-as in the method call from the C# example code.
+**NOTE**: When the user requests a transcript from an email channel or a Skype channel, you must escape the thread's identity, as shown in the C# example code's ReceiveAsync() method for instance.
+This also holds when sending commands through HTTP/other SDKs as well.